Invulu/organic-widgets/README.txt

 5. A list of some of the custom widgets included as seen within the customizer.

 == Changelog ==

+= 1.2.9 =
+* Added deactivation function if pro version is activated
+* Added wp_reset_postdata functions in widgets with loops
+* Removed unnecessary text in feature list widget options
+* Updated styles for social icons in profile widget so it works in sidebars
+* Changed plugin name from Organic Customizer Widgets to Organic Builder Widgets
+* Fixed layout issue if multiple profile widgets were grouped together

 = 1.2.8 =
 * Updates to HTML markup for content cards